James Bond No Time to Die full cast – new and returning characters list

 Who’s Jeffrey Wright?

-Wright has starred as Beetee in The Starvation Video games, extra lately showing on tv collection Broadwalk Empire and Westworld.
+Wright has starred as Beetee in The Starvation Video games, extra not too long ago showing on tv sequence Broadwalk Empire and Westworld.

 Who’s Felix Leiter

-A CIA agent and a detailed ally of Bond.
+A CIA agent and an in depth ally of Bond.
 The character – created by Ian Fleming – has cropped up in On line casino Royale, Quantum of Solace and now Bond 25, with plot rumours suggesting he brings 007 out of retirement.

 Bond 25 is scheduled for launch for eighth April 2020